MurmurationsNetwork/MurmurationsSchema0.1/murmurations_api_spec.md

 status | 'success', 'failure'
 message | Error message string

-Note: before the index returns a result, it makes a query to the node to confirm that the node's data is accessible and valid
+Note: before the index returns a result, it makes a query to the node to confirm that the node's data is accessible and valid.

 ### Retrieve networks list